gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Sehdie's father was one of the emir's senior clerks.
 He didn't splash his money around like some in the Hundred Houses, but a runaway daughter?
-He would hire every bravo and rogue within a hundred gallops to track us down and bring her back---her horrible aunt would see to it.
+He would hire every bravo and rogue within a hundred gallops to track us down and bring her back—her horrible aunt would see to it.

 The horse turned all of that upside down.
 It was a baking hot afternoon.
 I was supposed to be rewriting an apprenticeship agreement for a toy maker, but in the